vytasrgl/ChatScript/wiki/ChatScript-Json.md

 System variables `%httpresponse` will hold the most recent http return code from calling `^jsonopen`.

+If you call `^jsonopen(direct ...` then the result will not be facts, but the text will be directly shipped back as the answer.
+Be wary of doing this if the result will be large (>30K?) since you will overflow your buffer without being checked.

 ## JSON & Out-of-band output data